wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def is_different_grid_location(coord: "coord")
 ```

-Return True when this Coord is on a different grid tile than `coord`.
+Return True when this coord is on a different grid tile than `coord`.

 Comparison is based on grid column and row (1-indexed), not pixel
 offsets.